Taunton in Bristol County, Massachusetts — The American Northeast (New England)

 Erected 1939 by Daughters of the American Revolution.

 Marker series.
 This marker is included in the Daughters of the American Revolution marker series.

 Location.
 41° 54.09′ N, 71° 5.256′ W. Marker is in Taunton, Massachusetts, in Bristol County.
 Marker is on Church Green, in the median.
+The Elm tree planted in 1939 had to be cut down a new tree has replaced it though.
 Touch for map.
-The Elm tree planted in 1939 had to be cut down a new tree has replaced it though.
 Marker is in this post office area: Taunton MA 02780, United States of America.
+Touch for directions.